openeuler-mirror/secGear/examples/npu_attestation/HowTo.en.md

 semanage fcontext -a -t ascendfw_t "/usr/local/Ascend/driver/device(/.*)?"
 ```

-6. Verify the result:
+6. Check the result:

-Check for relevant records in the SELinux fcontext list:
+Finally, check if there are relevant records in the SELinux fcontext content:

 ```bash
 semanage fcontext -l | grep ascendfw_t
 ```

-Also, verify that the SELinux context label for the NPU firmware directory is as expected:
+Also check if the SELinux context label for the NPU firmware file directory meets expectations:

 ```bash
 ls -lZ /usr/local/Ascend/driver/device